 - The poster must be submitted with a COMPLETED application, which includes a description of the poster and a brief biography of the artist.

-- Deadline for submissions from participating organizations to be received by state manager Torie Harris is February 7, 2020.
+- Deadline for submissions from participating organizations to be received by Sergeant Seth Tumey is February 26, 2022.

 Submissions are to be sent to: